bramvrancken/RSV_INFORM/README.md

 * Alignments in the folder 'Data set compilation' are those used for identyfying the well-supported RSV A and B clades containing all INFORM sequences (RSV.A.aln.wGB.noRC.knownDate.fasta for RSVA and RSV.B.aln.wGB.noRC.knownDate.fasta for RSVB).
 The final alignments used for phylogeographic reconstructions contain 1213 sequences for RSVA and 1223 sequences for RSVB.

-* The folder 'GLM' groups files used for the GLM analyses.
-Likewise, the folders 'RC' and 'Entropy measures' group files used for respectively the robust counting analyses and the summary of the extent of geographic mixing measured as a normalised entropy.
+* The folder 'GLM' groups the empirical trees distributions used for the GLM analyses as well as predictor data.
+XMLs for the GLM analyses can be found in the Source Data Folder.

+* The folder 'RC' contains the nexus format alignments and XMLs sued for the Robust Counting analyses.

 * Fig.S1.RSV.A.AA.changes.pdf and Fig.S2.RSV.B.AA.changes.pdf summarize results of the site-specific selection analyses.